hunterjm/stagg/README.md

 # Stagg.co

-Built with TypeScript, Node, Express, PostgreSQL, React, and Next; monorepo and package management provided by Lerna.
+Built with TypeScript, NextJS, NestJS, and PostgreSQL; monorepo and package management provided by Lerna.

 ## Check it out!